For who don’t know, Dolomites are a group of many mountains located in Italy, between the regions of Veneto and Trentino-Alto Adige.

 At the foot of the Dito di Dio (God Finger) peak is located the most colorful body of water in the Alps.

 Sorapiss is characterized by an intense turquoise water, given by the rocks at the bottom of the lake.

 You can arrive at this fairy place from Passo Tre Croci, near Misurina (district of Auronzo di Cadore), in about two hours and it’s possible to book at the Vandelli hut, near the lake.

-A coloured sunset or a shiny sunrise can help you to take a memorable capture of this location, even if the tonality of the lake makes the most of the “wow effect”.
+A colored sunset or a shiny sunrise can help you to take a memorable capture of this location, even if the totality of the lake makes the most of the “wow effect”.